-“Most attorneys learn how to lead over time through the school of hard knocks or professional development opportunities,” says Faith Rivers James (pictured at left), Professor of Law and Director of Leadership Programs at Elon Law.
+“Most attorneys learn how to lead over time through the school of hard knocks or professional development opportunities,” says Elon Law's Faith Rivers James (pictured at left), associate dean for experiential learning and leadership and associate professor of law.
 “In today’s fast-paced, competitive and changing environment, lawyers don’t have the luxury of time to learn these skills.
 At Elon, our goal is to prepare our students so they have both the knowledge of the law and the capability to lead so they – and their employers, clients and communities – can benefit from these skills earlier on in their careers.”

 This dual approach is not simply an add-on class or a marketing tagline.
 The goal of educating students in both legal doctrine and legal practice is the foundation of the school, but since its inception in 2006 the law school’s curriculum and pedagogy have been designed to graduate future lawyers who have an exceptional capacity to lead.

 The law school’s founders understood that the next generation of lawyers would be working – and leading – in a changing landscape.
 Intellectual skills are essential, but insufficient.
 Elon Law designed its leadership curriculum with the future in mind – and it’s “impressive, because it is thoughtful, well-coordinated and integrated,” says Paula Monopoli, Professor of Law at the University of Maryland Francis King Carey School of Law and editor of Law and Leadership: Integrating Leadership Studies into the Law School Curriculum.
 “Combining legal education and leadership education is so new, and Elon is the leader,” she adds.